-The Plan does not have any uncertain tax positions that would result in the recording of a liability (or asset) for unrecognized tax benefits as of December 31, 2016 and 2015.
-The Plan is subject to routine audits by taxing jurisdictions and has open tax years of 2013 to 2015.
+The Plan does not have any uncertain tax positions that would result in the recording of a liability (or asset) for unrecognized tax benefits as of December 31, 2017 and 2016.
+The Plan is subject to routine audits by taxing jurisdictions, generally for three years after they were filed.
 There are currently no audits in progress.

-NOTE 5.
+NOTE 6.
 NOTES RECEIVABLE FROM PARTICIPANTS

 Upon application by a participant and validation as appropriate per the participant loan policy, the Trustee may make a loan to a participant in an amount not exceeding the lesser of 50% of the balance in the participant's account, or \$50,000, with a minimum loan of \$1,000.
 Loan withdrawals are allocated, as applicable, to the participant's balance in each of his or her selected investment funds.
 The loans are collateralized by the balance in the participants' accounts and bear interest at a fixed rate equal to the Citibank, N.A. prime rate, plus 1/2 percent, but in no case in excess of the legal rate of interest.
 Interest rates are determined on the first business day of the calendar quarter.
-The Plan limits the total number of loans outstanding at any time for each participant to three loans.
 Loans are subject to a loan origination fee of \$30 if they are requested on-line or \$80 if they are requested through a participant services representative.
 Loan origination fees are deducted from the loan proceeds.
 In addition, participants with outstanding loans are subject to an annual administrative fee of \$10, which is deducted from their respective accounts each July, except for the first year of the loan.
-Interest rates on outstanding participant loans ranged from 3.75% to 8.75% at December 31, 2016 and 2015.
+Interest rates on outstanding participant loans ranged from 3.75% to 5.75% at December 31, 2017 and ranged from 3.75% to 8.75% at December 31, 2016.

-NOTE 6.
+NOTE 7.
 RELATED PARTY TRANSACTIONS

-The IFF Common Stock Fund invests in shares of the Company's common stock based on participant's investment choices.
-The fund is designed as a means for employees to participate in the potential long-term growth of the Company.
-Investments in the IFF Company Stock Fund qualify as party-in-interest transactions.
+The Master Trust invests in shares of the Company's common stock based on participant's investment choices.
+The Master Trust is designed as a means for employees to participate in the potential long-term growth of the Company.
+Investments in the Master Trust qualify as party-in-interest transactions.